-WHY THIS PROPOSAL HAS A COST AND WHO PAYS FOR IT
+WHY THIS BILL HAS A COST AND WHO PAYS FOR IT

-Why This Proposal Has a Cost
+Why This Bill Has a Cost

-This proposal allows members to receive fully subsidized IMSC for military service not covered under current law.
+This bill allows members to receive fully subsidized IMSC for military service not covered under current law.
 As a result, an eligible member who applies for, and receives, IMSC will have a larger benefit upon retirement.